phpcodebooster/social-login/README.md

 # PCBSocialLoginBundle
-Symfony2 Social Login Bundle allow you to login via facebook functionality.
+Symfony2 Social Login Bundle allows you to login via facebook functionality.
 Your user can log on to your site using their existing facebook account.

 Features include: